Europe

-The European Dialogue of the Friedrich Naumann Foundation for Freedom has offices in Brussels, Geneva, Madrid, and Prague.
+The Friedrich Naumann Foundation for Freedom Europe (FNF Europe) operates offices in Brussels, Prague, Vilnius, and Geneva.

-Through the connection of EU experts, civil society, and decision makers we seek to foster open dialogue and discuss liberal policy solutions to European challenges.
-Together with our liberal partners, we develop formats and campaigns to promote rule of law, free markets and human rights.
-Moreover, we coordinate EU co-funded projects in the field of democracy support, development cooperation and human rights protection.
+By connecting EU experts, civil society, and decision-makers, we aim to foster open dialogue and explore liberal policy solutions to European challenges.
+In collaboration with our liberal partners, we create engaging formats and campaigns to promote fundamental rights, the rule of law, geopolitics, and geoeconomics.
+Additionally, we coordinate EU co-funded projects in areas such as the internal market, digitalization, and innovation.

 News